 ENGL 516, Survey of American Literature, Civil War to Present

 Two literature courses 600/700 level

 ENGL 792, Teaching Literature and Literacy

-Combine the English teaching major with UNH’s renowned master of arts in teaching, taken at the Manchester campus, and in five years students can be state certified to teach English language arts.
+Combine the English Teaching major with UNH’s renowned MAT, taken at the Manchester campus, and in five years students can be state certified to teach English and Language Arts.
 With the five-year master’s option, students can apply 12 undergraduate credits to the advanced degree.
-The English teaching major includes courses that will introduce students to the Common Core Standards, a nationwide effort now transforming K-12 education.
+The English Teaching major includes courses that will introduce students to the Common Core Standards, a nationwide effort now transforming K-12 education.

 For more information about the English program, contact Gail Fensom, director of First-Year Writing, (603) 641-4162, or firstname.lastname@example.org.
 Or contact the UNH Manchester Office of Admissions at (603) 641-4150, or email@example.com.